vinorodrigues/bootstrap-dark-5/docs/darkmode.js.md

 -   else, honoring the browser / OS `prefers-color-scheme` preference and setting the derived mode by calling [#setDarkMode][38]

-Followd by setting up the media query on change event
+Followed by setting up the media query on change event

 **_Warning:_** This function is automatically called when loading this module.